ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    - The parameter 'stale_node_ids' takes ARRAY as value.

 * The parameters 'pub_keys', 'peer_roles' and 'peer_identifiers' SHOULD be present, if the group rekeying is performed due to one or multiple Clients that have requested to join the group.
-Following the same semantics used in the Joining Response message (see {{ssec-join-resp}}), the three parameters specify the authentication credential, roles in the group and node identifier of each of the Clients that have requested to join the group.
+Following the same semantics used in the Join Response message (see {{ssec-join-resp}}), the three parameters specify the authentication credential, roles in the group and node identifier of each of the Clients that have requested to join the group.
 The Group Manager MUST NOT include a non-empty subset of these three parameters.

 The Group Manager separately sends a group rekeying message formatted as defined above to each group member to be rekeyed.